 Hon.
 Susan Garrett, Chair

 Susan Garrett is a former Illinois State Senator who represented the 29th District from 2003 to 2013.
-She had previously represented the 59th District for four years in the in the Illinois House of Representatives.
+She had previously represented the 59th District for four years in the Illinois House of Representatives.
 Sen. Garrett earned her Bachelor’s Degree in Political Science from Lake Forest College, and resides in Lake Forest with her family.

 Oren Jacobson currently works as a multi-sector consultant helping to develop effective strategies for the businesses and non-profits across the country.
 He holds an MBA and is currently working on his Master’s in Economics and Policy Analysis at DePaul University.